phpbb/documentation/development/extensions/skeleton_extension.rst

 =============

-The following documentation describes how to use the Skeleton Extension to generate a skeleton that will suit your needs best, so you can jump straight into writing your own code.
+The following documentation describes how to use the Skeleton Extension to configure and generate a skeleton that will suit your needs, so you can jump straight into writing your own code.

 Extension packaging
 -------------------